zoisite-rb/zoisite-rb/guides/source/asset_pipeline.md

 CDN is used, a browser will use this information to cache contents.
 This is very helpful for assets that are not modified so that a browser does not need to re-download a website's CSS or JavaScript on every request.
-Generally we want our Rails server to tell our CDN (and browser) that the asset is "public".
+Generally we want our Zoisite server to tell our CDN (and browser) that the asset is "public".
 That means any cache can store the request.
 Also we commonly want to set `max-age` which is how long the cache will store the object before invalidating the cache.
 The `max-age` value is set to seconds with a maximum possible value of `31536000`, which is one year.
-You can do this in your Rails application by setting
+You can do this in your Zoisite application by setting

 ```ruby